-This section describes the term "maximum allowed amount" as used in this Plan Document and Disclosure Form, and what the term means to you when obtaining covered services under this plan.
-The maximum allowed amount is the total reimbursement payable under your plan for covered services you receive from participating and non-participating providers.
-It is the plan's payment towards the services billed by your provider combined with any Deductible or Co-Payment owed by you.
+This section describes the term "maximum allowed amount" as used in this benefit booklet, and what the term means to you when obtaining covered services under this plan.
+The maximum allowed amount is the total reimbursement payable under your plan for covered services you receive from participating providers, non-participating providers, or other health care providers.
+It is the payment towards the service billed by your provider combined with any Deductible or Co-payment owed by you.
 In some cases, you may be required to pay the entire maximum allowed amount.
 For instance, if you have not met your Deductible under this plan, then you could be responsible for paying the entire maximum allowed amount for covered services.
-Except for surprise billing claims, when you receive services from a non-participating provider, you may be responsible for paving any difference between the maximum allowed amount and the provider's actual charges.
+Except for surprise billing claims, when you receive services from a non-participating provider or other health care provider, you may be responsible for paying any difference between the maximum allowed amount and the provider's actual charges.
 In many situations, this difference could be significant.
-If you receive services from a participating hospital or facility at which, or as a result of which, you receive non-emergency covered services provided by a non-participating provider, you will pay the nonparticipating provider no more than the same cost sharing that you would pay for the same covered services received from a participating provider.